 There are, of course, likely to be a large range of cases in which this will be indeterminate and, in part, dependent on the actions of the international community.
 For this reason, in conjunction with historical experience, it seems reasonable to conclude from Miller’s argument that, unless we have compelling reason to suppose otherwise, we ought to adopt a default presumption that the stay is liable to be medium to long term and weigh the refugee’s choice of state on that basis.
 This point matters, first, because it stands in tension with Miller’s defense of the legitimacy of a secondary market in which states can trade refugee quotas; a mechanism that takes no account of refugee choices.
 Second, the fact the refugee’s choice of state of refuge ‘is likely to be pivotal in refugees developing into independent, dignified and contented members of their new society’ (Gibney, 2015: 12) acquires greater significance if Miller’s rejection of Matthew Price’s view that refugee’s granted asylum on the basis of persecution should ‘also rapidly be granted full and permanent membership in the receiving society’ is mistaken.
 Miller reject’s Price’s claim on the grounds that ‘it seems wrong to single out those who are escaping persecution and grant them permanent residence immediately on the grounds that having arrived they will all choose to identify politically with the society that takes them in’ (pp.135-6).
 But this misses the point (and presupposes that political identification must always be prior to, rather than facilitated by, membership).
 There are two reasons that refugees have a claim to more rapid access to citizenship than other classes of immigrant, with the exception of stateless persons.
 The first is that the refugee is de facto stateless in that they cannot exercise their right to diplomatic protection or right to return - and may not be able to use the passports provided by their state of nationality for travel or other purposes.
 The second is that the refugee’s relation to the society in which they now reside is characterised by an indeterminate time-horizon, neither open-ended like the permanent resident nor with a specified endpoint like the short-term worker, in that they may be subject to return if the relevant conditions entitling them to refugee status cease to pertain at some future point in time.
-Given the psychological burdens of this condition of social and civic limbo and the relevant analogies with stateless persons concerning external rights of citizenship, there is a compelling argument to support an accelerated path to citizenship for refugees and such a policy is itself likely to be among the more effective ways of generating political identification with the state of refuge).
+Given the psychological burdens of this condition of social and civic limbo and the relevant analogies with stateless persons concerning external rights of citizenship, there is a compelling argument to support an accelerated path to citizenship for refugees and such a policy is itself likely to be among the more effective ways of generating political identification with the state of refuge (Owen 2013).

 In the context of a well-functioning international refugee regime, may states also legitimately select the refugees who they choose to host in their own territory?
 Miller rules out selection on cultural grounds except in the context of an agreed division of responsibilities between states (presumably one in which no refugee’s chances of acquiring refuge somewhere are effected by their cultural or religious identity).
 However, he advances a distinctive argument in relation to economic grounds.
 This distinguishes two stages of the refugee process: first, the assessment of the claim and, second, the distribution of those who have legitimate claims.
 His argument is that potential economic contribution must not play any role in the first stage but that it can play a role in the second stage